symbol/symbol-docs/source/concepts/metadata.rst

 The most common uses of metadata are:

 * Attach relevant information to your assets.
-* Validate the value attached to an asset to enable users in your application to perform an off-chain action.
+* Validate the value attached to an asset to enable users in your application to perform an :term:`off-chain <Off-chain>` action.

 Metadata is uniquely **identified** by the tuple ``{ signer, target-id, metadata-key }``.
 Including a signer in this composite identifier allows multiple accounts to specify the same metadata without conflict.